falahzubir/the_setar/README.md

-# the_setar
+# The SETAR
- SETAR Apps for Kedah project
+ SETAR mobile apps for Kedah project.